Academic Activities at Hamburg School

 Advisor: Ms. Sealander

 Robotics/STEAM Club is open to students in grades 5-8.
-Students in Robotics/STEAM club are encouraged to “think outside the box” and choose from a variety of activities including, robotic sets, coding projects, 3D printing/Tinkercad, KNEX, Legos, and other building activities.
+Students in the Robotics/STEAM club are encouraged to “think outside the box” and choose from a variety of activities, including robotic sets, coding projects, 3D printing/Tinkercad, KNEX, Legos, and other building activities.
 Students may also build a solar sprint car.
 Students in grades 6-8 are invited to participate in the county Solar Sprint Challenge.